GSA-TTS/identity-handbook/_articles/pull-request-review.md

 See the overall [TTS Engineering Code Review guidelines](https://engineering.18f.gov/code-review/) for generally applicable advice about creating a positive environment for code reviews.

+## Working with Pull Requests

+Engineers implement ticket requirements by making code changes which are submitted for review in pull requests (PRs) on GitHub.
+These PRs can be reviewed by various disciplines, most commonly by engineers and designers.
+When a PR makes changes to the look or feel of the application it is typical to ask for review by one or more designers.

 ## Reviewing and Merging

 These conventions apply to [Login.gov `18f/identity-*` repositories in GitHub][github-repositories]